United States > Tax > Law firm and leading lawyer rankings

 Thompson & Knight LLP is ‘technically competent and understands clients’ needs very well’ and has a focus on oil and gas tax solutions, energy M&A, private equity fund formation and SALT.
 John Cohn heads the department, which represented EnCap Investments in connection with the fund formation and fundraising of EnCap Fund X, which raised $6.5bn in investment for upstream oil and gas production.
 Other clients include Mitsubishi Heavy Industries, Lafarge North America and Natural Gas Partners.
 Roger Aksamit is based in Houston, while the ‘extremely knowledgeable and client-focused’ David Wheat is based in Dallas.

 Winston & Strawn LLP’s tax practice is led by Chicago partner Amit Kalra, who was lead tax attorney in SunEdison’s yieldco spin-off, TerraForm Power.
-The Chicago office is also home to Andy Ratts and John Lorentzen and has a focus on energy, project development and finance.
+The Chicago office is also home to John Lorentzen and has a focus on energy, project development and finance.
 The New York office is headed by Edmund Cohen and Mitch Moetell, who represents investment banks in transactional matters.
+Since publication, Andy Ratts moved to Sheppard, Mullin, Richter & Hampton LLP.

 Baker Botts L.L.P. has an energy and technology focus to its practice and in 2015 handled a number of standout deals in these sectors.
 It represented the conflicts committee of Williams Partners in relation to the $50bn merger with a subsidiary of Access Midstream Partners; Mike Bresson was lead lawyer.
 Another highlight was advising Halliburton on its $35bn merger with Baker Hughes; under the terms of the agreement, Halliburton will acquire the outstanding shares of Baker Hughes for cash and stock; Don Lonczak and department chair Richard Husseini led the advice.